migguli/flight-search-app/README.md

 - **Form Handling**: React Hook Form with Zod validation
 - **Maps**: Mapbox GL JS for interactive map visualization
 - **Date Handling**: date-fns for date manipulation and formatting
-- **Database**: Prisma with PostgreSQL
 - **Authentication**: NextAuth.js with Supabase Auth
 - **API Client**: tRPC for type-safe API calls

-### Database Schema

-The database schema is defined in `prisma/schema.prisma` using Prisma's schema language.
-Key models include:

-- **User**: Stores user information and preferences
-- **FlightSearch**: Records flight search queries and results
-- **SavedFlight**: Stores user's saved flights

-For detailed schema information, see `prisma/schema.prisma`.

-### Row Level Security

-Row Level Security is implemented at the application level using tRPC middleware and Prisma queries.
-Each query is scoped to the authenticated user's data.

 ### API Integration